sagebei/cdl/README.md

 - Closing operations: given a CD, find its corresponding triplet-rules
 - etc.

-CDL is writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.
+CDL is a header-only library writen in C++ and offers Python Interfaces as a module that can be installed and used globally, enabling users to seamlessly integrate with tools writen in Python.